-1 to invite administrations planning to implement IMT to make available, based on user demand and other national considerations, additional frequency bands or portions of the frequency bands above 24 GHz identified in Nos.
-[5.A113, 5.B113, 5.C113, 5.D113, 5.E113, 5.F113, 5.G113, 5.H113, 5.I113, 5.J113, 5.K113, 5.L113] for the terrestrial component of IMT; due consideration should be given to the benefits of harmonized utilization of the spectrum for the terrestrial component of IMT, taking into account the services to which the frequency band is currently allocated;
+1 to invite administrations planning to implement IMT to make available, based on user demand and other national considerations, additional frequency bands or portions of the frequency band 37-43.5 GHz, identified in Nos. [ 5.B113, 5.C113, 5.D113,] for the terrestrial component of IMT; due consideration should be given to the benefits of harmonized utilization of the spectrum for the terrestrial component of IMT, taking into account the services to which the frequency band is currently allocated;

 [Editor’s Note: the footnotes should be selected depending on the proposals for specific bands.]

-[A2C sub Option 1 + option other bands]
+[E2C sub Option 1 ]

-2 that, in order to protect satellite reception in the frequency bands [24.45-27.5 GHz, 42.5-43.5 GHz, 47.2-50.2 GHz and 50.4-51.4 GHz], IMT base stations shall have a mechanical tilt below the horizon and should [generally] avoid main beam pointing in a direction above the horizon.
-In addition, IMT stations shall comply with the TRP limits given in Table 1;

-Table 1

-TRP limits for IMT base stations
+2 to urge administrations to ensure that the following conditions apply to the elevation of the main beam from IMT outdoor base stations operating in the frequency band 42.5-43.5 GHz: each antenna is normally transmitting only with the main beam pointing below the horizon and in addition the antenna shall have mechanical pointing below the horizon except when the base station is only receiving;